ecki/docs.milagro.io-english/mfa/getting-started/milagro-mfa-developer-guide.md

 <div id="generated-toc" class="generate_from_h2"></div>

-# Milagro MFA Server
+# Developer Guide - Milagro Multi-Factor Authentication

-___
-## General
-___
-Milagro MFA Server is an authentication server which you can use to replace usernames and passwords on any website, by integrating a simple restful API.
+Milagro MFA Servers is an authentication server which you can use to replace usernames and passwords on any website, by integrating a simple restful API.

 This document describes the process of building and running the services on your **Ubuntu** machine.
 For other Linux distributions the process would be similar, while some steps as installation of